Ace of Cups

 What are you hesitant to feel fully - and what might open and flow if you allowed it?

-What would it mean to receive without armour?
+What would it mean to receive without defense?

 Applied insight with a three-card reading using the Ace of Cups as your anchor: